-For example, if Bill is entitled to receive $1,000 per month at age 66, his spouse, Mary, is entitled a benefit of $500, even if she has never worked or paid Social Security taxes.
+For example, if Bill is entitled to receive $1,000 per month at age 66, his spouse, Mary, is entitled to a benefit of $500, even if she has never worked or paid Social Security taxes.
 Mary can begin receiving payments as early as age 62 (subject to the same dollar deductions for early withdrawal).
 The couple’s combined income would be $1,500 monthly: $1,000 for Bill + $500 for Mary.

-For example, Bill at age 66 (his regular retirement age) could apply for Social Security, but defer his own benefit.
+For example, Bill at age 66 (his regular retirement age) could apply for Social Security but defer his own benefit.
 At the same time, however, Mary can elect to take her spousal benefit ($500 per month at her regular retirement age).
-When Bill reaches age 70, because he deferred his benefit, it increased.
+When Bill reaches age 70 he can take his increased, deferred benefit.
 He receives a $1,240 monthly benefit while Mary continues to receive $500.

-When both partners are entitled to Social Security payments, it is possible to maximize total benefits under the little-known “restricted application for spousal benefits.”
+When both partners worked and are entitled to Social Security payments, it is possible to maximize total benefits under the little-known “restricted application for spousal benefits.”
 The process consists of applying for a spousal benefit for one partner while delaying benefits for the other.

 Restricted application in some cases can significantly increase the total Social Security benefits received by both partners.
 Consider the following examples:

-- Without Restricted Application: Tom is 66 and his wife Jane is 62 when they elect to begin their Social Security retirement benefits.
-Each is entitled to $2,000 at their regular retirement ages, so Tom receives $2,000 per month (since he is at his regular retirement age) and Jane receives $1,500 per month (since she is withdrawing early).
+Tom is 66 and John is 62 when they elect to begin their Social Security retirement benefits.
+Each is entitled to $2,000 at their regular retirement ages, so Tom receives $2,000 per month (because he is at his regular retirement age) and John receives $1,500 per month (because he is withdrawing early).

-However, four years later, Tom switches from his spousal benefit to his own account where he receives increased distributions since he waited until age 70.
+However, four years later, Tom switches from his spousal benefit to his own account, where he receives increased distributions because he waited until age 70.
 As a consequence of this deferral, his regular benefit of $2,000 increases to $2,640.
-Tom and Jane’s combined Social Security benefit at that point is $4,140 per month ($49,680 annually): Tom’s benefit of $2,640 per month + Jane’s benefit of $1,500.
+Tom and John’s combined Social Security benefit at that point is $4,140 per month ($49,680 annually): Tom’s benefit of $2,640 per month + John’s benefit of $1,500.

 The decision whether to use the restricted application depends upon the length of time those higher payments are likely to be received.
 The couple would need to receive the higher distribution amount for approximately 6.25 years to make up for their lower benefits during the first four years.
-If Tom survives past age 77 and Jane past age 73, they come out on top using the restricted application.
+If Tom survives past age 77 and John past age 73, they come out on top using the restricted application.